← Back to research

 Is FSNotes free?

-Yes, FSNotes is free and open source.
-App Store versions are available for a small fee to support the solo developer.
+Yes, FSNotes is free and open source under the MIT license.
+App Store versions are available as one-time purchases ($8.99 macOS, $4.99 iOS as of June 2026) to support the solo developer—no subscription.

 What are alternatives to FSNotes?